hdevilbiss/freeCodeCampJS/Intermediate Algorithm Scripting/pig-latin.md

 # Intermediate Algorithm Scripting: Pig Latin

-This one way a bit tricky!
+This oneway was a bit ickytray!
 I solved it at first using three different regular expressions, nest `if` statements, and multiple intermediary variables.
+Messy, but it works!

+First, I'll explain how the messy solution works.
+After that, I'll try to simplify it.

 ## Rules